Michal Tomič

-Michal Tomič (born 30 March 1999) is a Slovak professional footballer who plays as a defender for Slovak club Spartak Trnava.
+Michal Tomič (born 30 March 1999) is a Slovak professional footballer who plays as a defender for Czech club Dukla Prague on loan from Spartak Trnava.

 Club career

 Sampdoria

 Tomič is a Spartak Myjava graduate.
 He later played for Senica at youth level and in 2015 transferred to the Sampdoria Genoa academy.
 He played for the team mainly in the spring.
 He did not get a chance in the A-team.

 Žilina

 On 8 August 2018, it was announced that Tomič would be joining Slovak side MŠK Žilina on a one-year loan.
 He made his Slovak Super Liga debut for Žilina against DAC Dunajská Streda on 25 August 2018, only to be replaced by Roland Gerebenits minutes before stoppage time, ending in a goalless draw.

 Tomič remained in Žilina after the season ended, signing a two-year contract.
 On 3 August 2019, Tomič scored his first goal of the season in a 2–1 win over AS Trenčín.